 - Go on vacations with just you and the kids.
 I know you said you do, but I’m here to support you and confirm that I did it too.
 They create the best memories and it’s precious time with your kids.
 These ‘alone’ days won’t last forever and before you know it, your kids will grow up and vacation with friends.

 - If you can’t afford big vacations, no worries, create a staycation and explore everything in your hometown.
 I didn’t have the money to fly off someplace so I made fun right in our hometown and drove a few hours away for mini vacations.
 It was better than ever!

 - Your kids won’t remember how or why you couldn’t do things, just that you did it and had fun.

 - For the families that only want to do things with other families, good, let them go!
 It creates the space for new accepting families to come into your life.

-- These are simple solutions and I’m here to tell you that’s the trick.
-Keep things simple!
+- These are simple solutions and that’s the trick, keep things simple.
 You have enough going on to have to worry how to navigate this all.
 Just let what used to be, be, and take on the mindset of simplify everything.
 If guilt creeps up because you aren’t doing things like other families, I want you to shrug it off and move on.

 When you create the emotional and physical space for your life as it is now, it will all begin to fall into place.
 New friendships, traditions, outings, and even vacations; get comfortable with change and being alone.
 Only then, will you find the clarity to celebrate your life in ways you could never have imagined.

 You’re childhood past, your separation, your current struggles, are a part of your whole story.
-When I was ready to release my story, a good friend said to me, “we’re not going to give it airtime.”
-She helped me see that my story was powerless over me; we weren’t going to give it attention.
+When I was ready to release my past, a good friend said to me, “we’re not going to give ‘him’ airtime.”
+The person that hurt you can’t hurt you anymore, you are free.
+She helped me see that my past was powerless over me; we weren’t going to give it attention.
 I hope her words can help you release the past and focus on the future.